f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 The system controllers should reboot, and their configurations will be completel wiped clean.
 You will need ot login via the CLI to restore out-of-band networking connectivity, and then the previously archived configurations can be copied back and restored.

-Using the GUI to Remove Partitions and Reset Controller
+Using the webUI to Remove Partitions and Reset Controller
 -------------------------------------------------------

-In the system controller GUI go to the **Chassis Partitions** page.
+In the system controller webUI go to the **Chassis Partitions** page.
 Select the chassis partition you wish to delete by using the check box, then click the **Delete** button.
-The GUI will automatically remove the slots and return them to the **none** chassis partition before deleting the selected chassis partition.
+The webUI will automatically remove the slots and return them to the **none** chassis partition before deleting the selected chassis partition.
 You should delete all partitions except for **default**.

 .. image:: images/velos_f5os_configuration_backup_and_restore/image8.png
   :align: center
   :scale: 70%

-There is no capability in the GUI currently to reset the system controller database.
+There is no capability in the webUI currently to reset the system controller database.
 You’ll need to use the API or CLI to perform that function.

 Restoring Out-of-Band Connectivity and Copying Archived Configs into the Controller
 ===================================================================================